Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space: Locate Query Algorithm

 \subsection{Step (i): Computing the Popped Sequence}

 This step computes the popped sequence of $P$, a specific core of $P$ whose run-length encoding has $\mathcal{O}(\min\{m, H\})$ runs.
-We first introduce what a core is, and then introduce the popped sequence as a specific construction.
+We first define a core and then present the popped sequence as a specific construction.

 Let $Q = X_1, X_2, \ldots, X_d$ be a sequence of nonterminals (each $X_i \in \mathcal{V}$) such that $\val(Q) = P$.
 We say that $Q$ is \emph{embedded} in the derivation tree of $\mathcal{G}^{R}$ at position $s \in \{1, 2, \ldots, n\}$ if, for every $i \in \{1, 2, \ldots, d\}$, some node labeled $X_i$ in the derivation tree derives the substring $T[s_{i}..s_{i} + |\val(X_{i})| - 1]$ of $T$, where $s_i := s + \sum_{b=1}^{i-1} |\val(X_b)|$.
 Such an embedding witnesses an occurrence of $P$ at position $s$ (i.e., $s \in \Occ(T, P)$).
 We call $Q$ a core of $P$ if $Q$ is embedded at every position $s \in \Occ(T, P)$.